 Once you select a new POS, you’ll need to migrate your sales data, customer data, and inventory from your old POS system to your new one.
-This is a good time to clean up or organize your data, or at least to be clear on what’s essential to move to the new system and what can be left behind.
+This is a good time to clean up or organise your data, or at least to be clear on what’s essential to move to the new system and what can be left behind.
 It’s also a good time to review your backup process to mitigate any loss during the transition.

-Map out a process.
+Map out a process

 It’s helpful to think through the switching process and how much time you anticipate it will take to switch to a new POS system.
 Your account manager or onboarding specialist for your new POS system should be able to assist you during the transition, providing helpful information on what data should be moved over to your new system first.
 For example, you may want to clean up your item list and import it over into your new system first, but wait to move your exact item quantities until you’re live in your new system.

 Depending on the size of your business, you may need some documentation or project management tools to ensure all the right data is moved from your old system to the new one in accordance with your timelines.
-You can also work backwards from the date your contract ends with your old POS provider to schedule the transition and training needed.
+You can also work backwards from the date your contract ends with your old POS provider to make a schedule of the transition and training needed.

-Learn your new POS system.
+Learn your new POS system

-Once you’ve moved your data to your new POS system, it’s time to learn your new system and get your staff comfortable using it.
+Once you’ve moved your data to your new POS system, it’s time to learn your new system and get your staff comfortable with using it.
 If you’ve selected an intuitive and user-friendly POS, the learning curve will be minimal, but you still want to ensure your team is confident with the tools.
-Consider scheduling a training and a run through before your set launch date to familiarize your staff with the new system.
+Consider scheduling a training and a run through before your set launch date to familiarise your staff with the new system.